Climate of Massachusetts

-a humid continental climate, with hot, humid summers and cold, snowy winters and abundant precipitation.
+a humid continental climate, with hot, humid summers, cold, snowy winters and abundant precipitation.
 Massachusetts is a state located in the New England region of the northeastern United States.
-Most of its population of 7.0 million live in the Boston metropolitan area.
+Most of its population of 7 million live in the Boston metropolitan area.
 The eastern half of this relatively small state is mostly urban and suburban.
 Massachusetts is the most populous of the six New England states and ranks third in the nation by population density and fourth by GDP per capita.
-Massachusetts receives about 43 in of rain annually, fairly evenly distributed throughout the year, slightly wetter during the winter.
+Massachusetts receives about 43 in of rain annually, fairly evenly distributed throughout the years, slightly wetter during the winter.
 Summers are warm with average high temperatures in July above 80 °F and overnight lows above 60 °F common throughout the state.
 Winters are cold, but generally less extreme on the coast with high temperatures in the winter averaging above freezing even in January, although areas further inland are much colder.
 The state does have extreme temperatures from time to time with 100 °F in the summer and temperatures below 0 °F in the winter not being unusual.